jaimemendozadev/homework-front-end/README.md

 In the same terminal window, type and enter `$ yarn run dev:build` to build all the dependencies.
 Wait until everything finishes building.

-Finally in another opened terminal tab, type and enter the command `$ yarn run start` to start the app.
+Finally in another opened terminal tab, type and enter the command `$ yarn run dev:start` to start the app.

 Go to `http://localhost:4000` in your favorite browser to view the website.